rogerlew/human-technological-systems/readme.md

 (Looking for quality over quantity.
 Photos, diagrams, animations are welcome.
 The tone should be professional but doesn't necessarily need to be academic.)

-How are design, science, and engineering different? or the same?
-Are Design Thinking, First Principles Design, Design Science, Design Process, Engineering Design substantive concepts worthy of study or just Buzzwords.
-The goal of this week is to explore these topics and for you to articulate informed opinions about the topic and your approach as a designer/engineer/scientist/analyst/(blank).

 ### Assignment 2 (due 3/10)

 **Read:** [Paul Graham - Hackers and Painters](http://www.paulgraham.com/hp.html)